 In the early days, pedals didn’t normally have adapter jacks.
-Those that did used the 1/8″ (or 3.5mm) mini phone plug for the power connection.
+Those that did used the 1/8″ (3.5mm) mini phone plug for the power connection.
 The jack in the pedal was normally secured right to the box, which also dictated the wiring – as the box itself is ground, the sleeve of the jack/plug had to be negative.
 So 1/8″ plugs are always wired tip positive.
 Because the metal neck and nut of the jack is connected to ground, you can sometimes see sparks when inserting the plug…

 Aside from many old pedals, these days you’ll find this type of jack in the ProCo RAT (pictured), big box Electro-Harmonix pedals (BIg Muff NYC, Small Stone, Small Clone etc), the DOD 308 and Ibanez TS-808 among others.
 Also, Alesis used this plug in some of their 9vAC powered units.
 So if you find an adapter with a 1/8″ plug that says ”Alesis” on it, do not try it on your RAT – it will kill the pedal.
 For sure.

 If you have a pedal that needs this type of connector, but only have normal DC plugs coming from your power supply or daisy chain cable, there are converter cables (google ”visual sound c35” and you’ll find one) available.